benmccormick/benmccormick.github.io/pages/posts/alternative-javascript.md

 - Steve Sanderson's vide on [Architecting large Single Page Applications with Knockout.js][largeko] covers a lot of stuff and it's worth watching the whole thing.
 But if you skip to the 49:30 mark, he has a nice 10 minute discussion of TypeScript, his teams experience building a large application in it, and the pros and cons they found.
 - I'm admittedly a bit skeptical about the value of Sweet.JS, but if you want to hear the case for it from somebody who really believes in it, take a look at this essay: [Stop Writing JavaScript Compilers!
 Make Macros Instead][stopcompilers].
 It does a great job of laying out the case for composable macros as an alternative to "monolithic" compilers.
 - Finally, Axel Rauschmayer has a [great roundup][jstypes] of the various languages looking to add type systems to JavaScript, diving pretty deep into each and clearly explaining the differences between TypeScript, Flow and AtScript.

-### Subscribe

-Thanks for taking the time to read this post!
-JavaScript development is one of the main topics of this blog, so if you enjoyed the post, please consider subscribing by using the [feed](http://feedpress.me/benmccormick), [Twitter](http://twitter.com/benmccormickorg) or my [mailing list](http://eepurl.com/WFYon).
-You also might want to check out my recent post on JavaScript utility libraries comparing [Underscore and Lo-Dash][underlodash].